uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/software-engineering-methodologies.md

 - Make sure you are focussing on the software methodologies of Agile processes and the Waterfall process.
 If you have an entire paragraph that has nothing to do with Agile processes or the Waterfall process, then it is probably not relevant to the project you have chosen for the standard.
 - Be sure that all your explanations are centered around examples (i.e. the interview with an engineer or your own projects).
 Remember that you are supposed to be discussing those examples in order to demonstrate techniques, i.e. agile and waterfall.
 - Be careful when using bullet points and pros vs cons lists.
  - Generally, single sentence/ statement bullet points don’t work well for merit/ excellence, because you need to have explained and justified the point you have made.
-Simply stating facts is only “describing”.
-For example, when evaluating the processes, you may be tempted to have a bunch of bullet points such as “Does not work well for innovative software projects”.
+Simply stating facts is only "describing".
+For example, when evaluating the processes, you may be tempted to have a bunch of bullet points such as "Does not work well for innovative software projects".
 This statement isn’t going to help you at all - it will look like you just copied this fact from the field guide!
 You need to justify it, and explain why the Waterfall process does not work well for innovative software projects.
 Once you have done this, you will have several sentences or a paragraph.
  - One exception is for an introduction or conclusion.
-You might say “In summary, the key points are” and then follow with a list of bullet points that summarise your key points.
+You might say "In summary, the key points are" and then follow with a list of bullet points that summarise your key points.

 ## Staying within the page limit